BrianStefanovich/Personal-Site/content/blog/Test/Post.md

 I’ll talk about soon) and can create a sense of depth in foreground/background relationships.

-> ### Direction
-> The principle of direction helps guide the viewer’s eye throughout the composition and helps keep the viewer looking at the design piece.
-Direction can be established pretty explicitly through lines (and sometimes even arrows!), but sometimes more implicitly through shapes, shading, or even invisible alignment within the composition.

 >### Contrast
 >The principle of contrast causes certain parts of a composition to stand out more than others because of differences – or contrast – between elements.